1. I'm new to ACSL. How can I get started?

-ACSL is a competition consisting of 4 contests.
-Students take all 4 tests.
-Prizes are awarded to top scoring teams and top scoring individual students based upon cumulative scores after the 4th contest.
+ACSL is a competition consisting of four regular-season contests.
+Students take all four tests.
+Certificates are awarded to top scoring teams and top scoring individual students in each US state and each non-US country based upon cumulative scores after the 4th contest.

-Can I have two teams in the same division?
+6. Can I have more than one team in the same division?

 Yes, the teacher at each school decides on the schedule with the provision that all tests are administered by the listed end date for that contest.

 Students can code in Python 3, Java, or C++.
 In some divisions, the Short Answer questions use other languages: ACSL Programming Language, LISP, and Assembly Language.
-Students do not need to code in those languages; rather, they only need to follow a short algorithm.
+Students do not need to code in those languages; rather, they only need to follow a short snippet of code in that language.
 That specifics of these new languages can be taught in one class period using the resources on the ACSL wiki.

 Except for the Classroom Division, the time limit for the short answer tests is 30 minutes.
 The time limit for Classroom Division is 50 minutes.
 The time limit for all programming problems is 72 hours.
 That is running time.
 Students may logout and login again multiple times, but the time keeps running.

 11. Why is my student's score not showing up?

 The ACSL Leaderboard refreshes students scores from the HackerRank online platform every 2 hours.

 If the score hasn't appeared after a few hours, the most common reason is that the advisor changed the student's email on the Leaderboard after the invitation to the contest was sent out.
 The score being "pulled" from HackRank is associated with the email to which the invitation was sent; that email address is no longer part of the ACSL Leaderboard system if the advisor has changed the student's email.